In this article, you’ll find answers to questions like:

 And during the school year, she suggests squeezing in unstructured family time a couple of times a week — no screens or phones.
 “Remember, you are the role model for your child.
 Just play,” she says.

 Time with grandparents can provide the perfect setting for imaginative role-play activities.
-Palm Beach County resident Fran Marcone and her husband, David, are an example of this with their 5-year-old granddaughter.
+Palm Beach County resident Fran Marcone and her husband, David, are an example of this with their granddaughter.

 “Everything she is exposed to in school and through her time with us turns into an opportunity for her to see what new experiences feel like,” Marcone says.
 “If she wants to be the dance instructor, the salon operator, the doctor, the soccer coach or the Spanish teacher, the two of us let her take the lead, then join right along, playing whatever parts she assigns to us.
-Together the three of us work through real-life issues, like what if feels like to be the new kid in class or the brave patient getting blood drawn for the very first time.”
+Together the three of us work through real-life issues, like what it feels like to be the new kid in class or the brave patient getting blood drawn for the first time.”

 Playtime, especially for younger children, boosts healthy growth and development, Layman says.
 “For older kids, not only will you learn more about each other, but this time becomes a treasure that your child holds inside forever,” she says.
 “This provides the foundation for emotional health.”